NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/Profile-UKCore-EpisodeOfCare/team.page.md

 ## <code>{{page-title}}</code>

-The resource referenced SHALL conform to the [Profile UKCore-CareTeam](https://simplifier.net/hl7fhirukcorer4/ukcore-careteam)
+Where possible, it is expected that the resource being referenced SHOULD conform to [Profile UKCore-CareTeam](https://simplifier.net/hl7fhirukcorer4/ukcore-careteam)

 ---